evolross/instagram-tagscrape/README.md

 ==============
 NodeJS module for loading posts from Instagram by hashtag, individual post pages and locationpages without API access by means of scraping.

-**Working on Instagram's public pages as of September 24th, 2020.
+**Working on Instagram's public pages as of January 21st, 2021.
 NOTE: `scrapeLocationPage` has been commented out of `deepScrapeTagPage` to reduce requests.**

 [![Build Status](https://travis-ci.org/evolross/instagram-tagscrape.svg?branch=master)](https://travis-ci.org/evolross/instagram-tagscrape)